grafana-toolbox/grafanimate/README.rst

 Outlook
 =======
-Neither Playlists_ nor `Scripted Dashboards`_ offer these things to the user, but this program can be combined with both in order to implement more complex animations on top of Grafana.
+Neither Playlists_ nor `Scripted Dashboards`_ (now deprecated) offer these things to the user, but this program can be combined with both in order to implement more complex animations on top of Grafana.